Gender equality is a candid conversation. Asking these questions will help you have a successful diversity training.

 Simply ask your team, or those in your next meeting, “What would our organization look like if our gender equality goals were met?”

 I know what you are thinking, people will eye dart and look wild eyed in response.
 I doubt it.
 If you do hear crickets, offer this…

 A higher profitability rate, for starters

-In fact, gender equal leadership teams outperform their less than equal industry peers according to the latest McKinsey Women Matter report.
+In fact, gender equal leadership teams outperform their less than equal industry peers according to the McKinsey Women in the Workplace report and countless other studies.
 If you do not yet have goals on gender equality, start there.